Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

 \subsection{Description of Kontsevich's deformation quantization for $\bR^d$}

 It is worth explaining the general form of the star-products given by Kontsevich's theorem for $X=\bR^d$, considered either as a smooth manifold or an affine algebraic variety over $\bk=\bR$.
-This is taken from \cite[\S 2]{Kform}; the interested reader is recommended to look there for details (and an example with a drawn graph).
+This is taken from \cite[\S 2]{Kform}; the interested reader is recommended to look there for more details.

-Suppose we are given a Poisson bivector $\pi \in \wedge^2 T_X$.
-Then Kontsevich's star product $f \star g$ is a linear combination of all possible ways of applying $\pi$ multiple times to $f$ and $g$ (cf.~Exercise \ref{exer:moyal}), with very sophisticated weights.
+Suppose we are given a Poisson bivector $\pi \in \wedge_{\cO(X)}^2 \Vect(X)$.
+Then Kontsevich's star product $f \star g$ is a linear combination of all possible ways of applying $\pi$ multiple times to $f$ and $g$, but with very sophisticated weights.

 The possible ways of applying $\pi$ are easy to describe using directed graphs.
 Namely, the graphs we need to consider are placed in the closed upper-half plane $\{(x,y) \mid y \geq 0\} \subseteq \bR^2$, satisfying the following properties: \begin{enumerate} \item[(1)] There are exactly two vertices along the $x$-axis, labeled by $L$ and $R$.
-The other vertices are labeled $1, 2, \ldots, m$. \item[(2)] $L$ and $R$ are sinks, and all other vertices have exactly two outgoing edges. \item[(3)] At every vertex $j$, the two outgoing edges should be labeled by the symbols $e_1^j$ and $e_2^j$.
-That is, we fix an ordering of the two edges and denote them by $e_1^j$ and $e_2^j$. \item[(4)] These two vertices are sinks.
-The other vertices should have exactly two outgoing edges. \end{enumerate} Write our Poisson bivector $\pi$ in coordinates as
+The other vertices are labeled $1, 2, \ldots, m$. \item[(2)] $L$ and $R$ are sinks, and all other vertices have exactly two outgoing edges. \item[(3)] At every vertex $j \in \{1,2,\ldots,m\}$, the two outgoing edges should be labeled by the symbols $e_1^j$ and $e_2^j$.
+That is, we fix an ordering of the two edges and denote them by $e_1^j$ and $e_2^j$. \end{enumerate} Examples of such graphs are given in Figures \ref{fig:pb-graph} and \ref{fig:graph2}.